A Rebuttal of FBFI Pre-Trib False Teaching

 1) The cosmic sign spoken of by Joel is not seen until the sixth seal is opened at which point God's wrath is impending (Rev 6:12-17).

 2) At the opening of the fifth seal the souls under the altar are crying out that their blood be avenged upon the earth dwellers and are told they must wait a little while (Rev 6:9-11).
 So, we explicitly see that God’s wrath upon the earth dwellers has not come when the fifth seal is opened.

 3) There is no explicit mention of God's wrath in the chronology presented in the book of Revelation, until it is said to be impending, after the sixth seal is opened.
 There, we find the first of twelve occurrences of the word wrath being used in relation to God’s indignation.

 Concerning Rev 3:10, the hour of temptation is the day of the Lord, not the great tribulation.
 We know this because it is focused upon the earth dwellers, not upon the elect and Israel.
 This means that it is God's wrath upon the unbelieving and not Satan's wrath through the Beast upon the saints and Israel, as shall be so in the great tribulation.

-The phrase “them that dwell on the earth” is a technical term which appears throughout much of the eschatological seventieth week passages of Scripture.
+The phrase “them that dwell on the earth” is a technical term that appears throughout much of the eschatological seventieth-week passages of Scripture.
 It always refers to those dwelling on the earth that worship the Beast and receive his mark (even in Rev 12:12).

 Jesus says concerning the Day of the LORD: “For as a snare shall it come on all them that dwell on the face of the whole earth.”
 (Luke 21:35)